UviDTE-FPSoC/CycloneVSoC-time-measurements/code/Baremetal/FPGA-to-HPS_FPGADMAC/README.md

 -----------
 In the following folder there is an example on how to run baremetal examples available in this repository:
 [https://github.com/UviDTE-FPSoC/CycloneVSoC-examples/tree/master/SD-baremetal](https://github.com/UviDTE-FPSoC/CycloneVSoC-examples/tree/master/SD-baremetal).
+Remember to load in the SD card the .rbf file of the FPGA project equivalent with the selections in configuration.h.